sriramab/gamamanual/WikiOnly/NewVersionChanges.md

 * Error view
 * BDI control architecture for agents
 * language: file management, new operators, new statements, new skills(?), new built-in variables,
+* status statement (to manipulate the status line from GAML)